Dinesh1573/Projects/README.md

 # Projects
-Projects related to Web Development
+Projects related to Web Development,
 Anyone who wants to add suggestions to make code better, are mostly welcome